nolll/pokerbunch/Web/app/bugs.md

 # done

-cashgame details table bottom icons are missing chart does not update on action icons are missing (current game)
+year selection does not read the correct year from route year dropdown type error cashgame details table bottom icons are missing chart does not update on action icons are missing (current game)